If you’re thinking about applying to selective independent schools for your child, you likely have some questions about what the process looks like.

 Take a look at our guides to Part 1 and Part 2 to find out more about Quest exams.

-GL Assessments are typically paper-based and non-adaptive, meaning the difficulty of the questions does not adapt depending on the answers your child gives.
+GL Assessment are typically paper-based and non-adaptive, meaning the difficulty of the questions does not adapt depending on the answers your child gives.
 The test may cover a combination of English, maths, verbal reasoning and non-verbal reasoning.
-The content covers all of Key Stage 2, including Year 6 topics that children may not yet have covered in school.
+The English and maths content covers all of Key Stage 2, including Year 6 topics that children may not yet have covered in school.
+Whereas verbal and non-verbal reasoning are not covered on the national curriculum.

 Cambridge Select Insight is a computer-based exam that consists of non-adaptive questions.
 It has a time limit of 1 hour and is split into 6 sections.
 Children can move backwards and forwards through the questions to double-check their answers.
 The question types include multiple choice, drag and drop and auto-complete style.